Wilderness Inner-City Leadership Development: Night Market

-After the Community Perspective Project, WILD devoted most of its time on research in developing a night market.
-The reason for creating a night market is to encourage people in the community to go to public parks after dark.
-It was believed that developing a night market has helped the public safety issues in the Chinatown/International District.
+After the Community Perspective Project, WILD devoted most of its time to researching and developing a night market to encourage people in the community to go to public parks after dark.
+It is believed that the night market has helped the public safety issues in the Chinatown/International District.
 WILD youth took a trip to Richmond Night Market at Canada to observe the night market in action to create a successful event.
 In August 2006, the first Night Market was held in Hing Hay Park in CID.
 There were multiple organizations that helped with creating the pilot night market, including The Chinese Chamber of Commerce, The Community Action Program and The Chinatown/International District Business Improvement Area (CIDBIA).
 In 2008, the CID Night Market is hosted by CIDBIA and some WILD youths continue to volunteer helping out with the event.

 Spill Kits

 Youths are responsible for translating information on recycling and composting.
 Every summer, during the Summer Festivals in Chinatown, the youth educate the general public about what they can recycle.
-In 2006, WILD youth distributed Spill Kits to the small businesses in Chinatown and educate them about how to use it.
-Spill Kits are used to avoid hazardous chemical to get into the water, preventing water pollution.
+In 2006, WILD youth distributed Spill Kits to the small businesses in Chinatown and taught them how to use the kits.
+Spill Kits are used to keep hazardous chemicals out of local water systems, preventing water pollution.

 Public Safety Outreach

-Danny Woo International District Community Garden is the largest green space in CID established in 1975.
-This community garden allows the elders in CID to grow their native vegetables.
-In spring 2010, WILD youth devoted their time to make Danny Woo Garden a success by hosting Earth Day in the garden.
-They introduce more people to the garden and create awareness of the garden to the community.
-They also promote that the garden is a safe place to spend time at, either having a walk or having a picnic in the garden.
+Danny Woo International District Community Garden is the largest green space in the CID, established in 1975.
+This community garden allows the CID's elders to grow their native vegetables.
+In spring 2010, WILD youth helped Danny Woo Garden succeed by hosting Earth Day in the garden.
+This introduced more people to the garden, raising community awareness, and promoted the garden as a safe place to spend time in, walking or having a picnic.

 Environmental Outreach

-Duwamish River was listed as the federal superfund site in 2001 by EPA.
-In 2006, WILD youth took a sailing trip to Duwamish River and learn about the contamination zones of the river along with Salish Sea.
-As of Fall 2010, WILD youth will start another project related to the Duwamish River.
+The EPA listed the Duwamish River as a federal superfund site in 2001.
+In 2006, WILD youth took a sailing trip to the river to learn about contamination zones there, along with the Salish Sea.
+As of Fall 2010, WILD youth intended to start another project related to the Duwamish River.